Thomas Crowther (ecologist)

-Thomas Ward Crowther (born 1986) is a professor of ecology at ETH Zürich and co-chair of the advisory board for the United Nations Decade on Ecosystem Restoration.
+Thomas Ward Crowther (born 1986) is a British ecologist.
+He is a professor of ecology at ETH Zürich and a founding co-chair of the Advisory Board for the United Nations Decade on Ecosystem Restoration.
 At ETH Zürich, he started Crowther Lab, an interdisciplinary group of scientists exploring the role of biodiversity in regulating the Earth's climate.

-Crowther is the founder of Restor, an online platform that provides ecological data, connectivity, and transparency to conservation and restoration projects around the world.
+Crowther is the founder of Restor, an online platform that supports thousands of community-led restoration projects around the world.
 In 2021, the World Economic Forum named Crowther a Young Global Leader.

 Career

 Crowther conducted his undergraduate and PhD studies at Cardiff University, under the supervision of Dr. Hefin Jones.
 Following his PhD, Crowther received a postdoctoral fellowship from the Climate and Energy Institute at Yale University.
 In 2015, Crowther was awarded a Marie Curie fellowship to research the impact of carbon cycle feedbacks on climate change at the Netherlands Institute of Ecology (NIOO).

-In 2017, Crowther started a tenure-track professorship at ETH Zürich.
+In 2017, Crowther obtained a tenure track professorship at ETH Zürich.
+In 2024, ETH Zürich decided not to extend Crowther's contract following accusations of misconduct.
+Crowther denied any wrongdoing.
+According to a Swiss newspaper, ETH announced internally that "the allegations of personal misconduct would not be further investigated, as clear evidence was lacking", and dozens of current and former lab members came out in support of Crowther following the accusations.
+In a recent clarification report, ETH acknowledged that there was "further information that contradicts parts of the statements made by the three individuals" whose allegations formed the basis of the investigation.
+The report also concluded that "the allegation of having misused donated funds cannot be confirmed."
+Nevertheless, the report stated that Crowther "breached internal rules in a number of areas and on several occasions."
+ETH Zurich maintained its decision not to renew Crowther's contract.